Program: Earth and Planetary Sciences (MS)

 No (skip to question 14)

-Every graduate student meets with and is assessed by their masters committee of faculty mentors every semester
+Every graduate student meets with and is assessed by their doctoral committee of faculty mentors every semester.

-Each student is evaluated by the advisor and a graduate studeis faculty committee once each year.
+Each student is evaluated by their advisor and the graduate studies faculty committee once each year.

 GG610 assesses oral communication skills once per year for students.
-Also oral skils are evaluate at the defense.
+Oral skils also are evaluated at the MS defense.

-There are a series of milestones in the graduate program, along with course work, that contribute to the assessment process
+MS students must meet a series of milestones in the graduate program, along with course work, that contribute to the assessment process.

 7) State the type(s) of evidence gathered to answer the assessment question and/or meet the assessment goals that were given in Question #6.